git-shassan/LTRSP-2119/Module 1 - Setup Environment/README.md

 ```

 ## Clean NAT resources:
-The following script will be used to delete some nat gatewats that we don't use for the lab.
-This command will run in the background:
+The following script will be used to delete some nat gatewats that we don't use for the lab:
 ```
-source ~/LTRSP-2119/scripts/clean-nat.sh &
+source ~/LTRSP-2119/scripts/clean-nat.sh
 ```

 Move to Next module